-Heat rash, also called “prickly heat” or “miliaria” is a skin condition that can affect babies, children, and adults in hot weather.
+Heat rash, also called “prickly heat” or “miliaria,” is a skin condition that can affect babies, children, and adults in hot weather.
 The rash usually occurs when your sweat ducts become blocked and perspiration is trapped under your skin.
-Heat rash often occurs in the summer or in humid climates.
+People often experience this condition in the summer or in humid climates.

-Babies are top candidates for heat rash when their parents dress them in clothing that is too hot for the temperature.
-However, adults can also experience heat rash when they are dressed too warmly or when they stay outside too long in hot and humid weather.
+Babies are especially susceptible to this condition when their parents dress them in clothing that is too heavy for the temperature.
+Adults, however, also can experience heat rash when they overdress or spend too much time outside in hot, humid weather.

 Heat Rash Treatment

-The best heat rash treatment depends on the severity of the condition.
-In many cases, removing yourself from the warm environment to a cooler, less humid atmosphere can resolve the issue, according to the Centers for Disease Control.
-Consider using a dusting powder to promote comfort, and an anti-itch cream can also help relieve itching and discomfort.
+In many cases, moving from the warm environment to a cooler, less humid area will resolve the issue, according to the Centers for Disease Control.
+Consider using a dusting powder to promote comfort, and an anti-itch cream or spray to help relieve itching and discomfort.